Sharp multiple testing boundary for sparse sequences: Extensions to other risks: FDR-controlling procedures and classification

-\end{theorem} These results complement some of the results of Sections 4--5 in \cite{butucea18} in the following sense: the focus in that work is on almost full recovery (as well as on the even more stringent `exact recovery' setting) which requires a higher signal strength than the classes $\Theta_b'$ for fixed $b$, needing that $b=b_n\to+\infty$, as already noted in \cite{butucea18}.
+Theorem~\ref{thm-adapt-cl} is proved in Section~\ref{sec:proof-of-thm-adapt-cl}.
+These results complement some of the results of Sections 4-5 in \cite{butucea18} in the almost sure recovery regime.
 Theorem 5.2 therein states that there exists an adaptive procedure that achieves almost full recovery if $b_n\geqa \log\log{n}$.
-Our Theorem~\ref{thm-adapt-cl} shows that the $\ell$-value procedure achieves it under the weakest possible condition $b_n\to +\infty$, not requiring a particular rate.
+Theorem~\ref{thm-adapt-cl} shows that the $\ell$-value procedure achieves it under the weakest possible condition $b_n\to +\infty$, not requiring a particular rate.
 Further, Theorem~\ref{thm-adapt-cl} investigates the setting of a finite $b$.
 Over the class $\Theta_b'$, Theorem 4.2(ii) in \cite{butucea18} provides an in-expectation lower bound that is asymptotically similar to that from Theorem~\ref{thm-adapt-cl}, but only for the case of $b\ge 0$ (which essentially amounts to $W>0$ in the notation from \cite{butucea18}); Theorem~\ref{thm-adapt-cl} provides the sharp asymptotic constant for any real $b$, and asserts that it can be achieved by an adaptive (i.e. not dependent on $s_n$ or $b$) procedure.

-A finite sample lower bound can also be derived from \eqref{tr:lbcl}.
+In-probability results complementing Theorem \ref{thm-adapt-cl}, covering also the case of general signals, are provided in Section \ref{sec:classification-in-prob}.
+Let us remark that in the above result, in contrast to Theorem~\ref{thm-adapt-r} (and Remark \ref{rem:lvaluenotphibar}), we are able to include the case $b=b_n\to-\infty$ for the $\ell$-value procedure without extra assumptions.